mikeroySoft/mrs-hugo/content/blog/pipeline-1.md

 As I mentioned in **[this post](/blog/go-for-hugo/)**, I had the desire to move off of Wordpress for some time.
 Maintaining it just was getting boring.

-My wp installation, which was on an Ubuntu VM 'in the cloud' with a seperate VM for the db, kept running into issues.
+My wp installation, which was on an Ubuntu VM 'in the cloud' with a separate VM for the db, kept running into issues.
 The docker image cache would fill up, and it kept getting hacked.
-Seemed like a great exercise to move my blog to something more 'cloud native' by way of using containers, kubernetes, and a continuously deploying pipeline.
+Seemed like a great exercise to move my blog to something more 'cloud native' by way of using containers, Kubernetes, and a continuously deploying pipeline.

-With this setup, updates and rollbacks are a breeze, content and delivery are secure without relying on a big CDN like CloudFlare and, it intrinsicly doesn't need 'backups' becuase all the content is just a git repo on github and on my various machines.
+With this setup, updates and rollbacks are a breeze, content and delivery are secure without relying on a big CDN like CloudFlare and, it intrinsically doesn't need 'backups' because all the content is just a git repo on GitHub and on my various machines.
 Happy days!

-Ok, for anyone interested as well, as for my own sanity by having it all writen down, I'll document a rundown of how this blog is put together.
-I'll break the content up in a few posts to seperate some of the subject areas, lead with a deep enough overview to understand the system as whole before getting into the moving pieces.
+Ok, for anyone interested as well, as for my own sanity by having it all written down, I'll document a rundown of how this blog is put together.
+I'll break the content up in a few posts to separate some of the subject areas, lead with a deep enough overview to understand the system as whole before getting into the moving pieces.

 I'll reference the sources where I put this all together, and shed some comments on what I had to do to get things working as described.